TGAC/grassroots-api/docs/schema.md

 2 | OP_LIST_INTERESTED_SERVICES | Get a list of the Services that are able to run on a given Resource.
 3 | OP_RUN_KEYWORD_SERVICES | Run all of the Services that have Keyword Parameters.
 4 | OP_GET_NAMED_SERVICES | Get the full description of a named Service.
-5 | OP_CHECK_SERVICE_STATUS | For asynchornously-running jobs, check the status of these jobs.
+5 | OP_CHECK_SERVICE_STATUS | For asynchronously-running jobs, check the status of these jobs.
-6 | OP_GET_SERVICE_RESULTS | For asynchornously-running jobs, get their results.
+6 | OP_GET_SERVICE_RESULTS | For asynchronously-running jobs, get their results.
-7 | OP_CLEAN_UP_JOBS | For asynchornously-running jobs, clean up any temporary resources that they used.
+7 | OP_CLEAN_UP_JOBS | For asynchronously-running jobs, clean up any temporary resources that they used.

  So, for example, the JSON-based request to get a list of all available Services is: